beatboxchad/nm4p_website/README.md

 ---
 ---

-# site structure
+# site structure and status
-- [x] contact and join email list on every page
-- [ ] except the chart pages (half done, there's a chart layout now)

 ## Home

 - [x] invite people to join
-- [x] display the mission statement and members/endorsers/partners
+- [x] display the mission statement and members/endorsers/partners (text is not final, I've gotta get what's been done on the doc)

 ## Go Out!
 Plug In!